DreamOfTheRedChamber/leetcode/README.md

       * Input - String<a id="question-string"></a>
          * Whether the string contains space
          * How are tokens separated, using comma, slash or something else
-         * What characters are contained in the string, only english letters, or ascii characters
+         * Alphabetic characters, ascii characters, or unicode characters
       * Input - LinkedList<a id="question-linkedlist"></a>
          * Doubly or singly linkedlist
       * Input - Tree<a id="question-tree"></a>